Do you lack closet space?

 While the storage bed was a great choice, we also had a stroke of luck and decided to use a unique spot that ended up not being used anymore after we combined the bedrooms for a new storage space.

 Just one more lovely little creations we got out of this project was this little closet for supplies such as toilet paper/paper towels, batteries, vitamins, shampoos, you name it, if it fits, we are storing it in there!
 It is really tiny, but surprisingly loaded with space and we haven’t even filled it yet.

-This new suite is comprised of two rooms, and we really only need one door, so we had this space that was the width, height, and depth of a doorway from the unused entry that we were going to have to close up and cover.
+The new suite is comprised of two rooms, and we really only need one door, so we had this space that was the width, height, and depth of a doorway from the unused entry that we were going to have to close up and cover.
 Fortunately, we had a brilliant idea!

 Why not back it with luan, put shelves in it, paint it and put a nice door on it?
 Well, that’s just what we did.
 The back side of the closet is now the wall in the new suite, and it’s covered with shiplap, so it’s sturdy and doesn’t indicate at all that there is a closet on the other side.

-The door is made of 1/2″ plywood strips ripped at 6 inch width.
+The door to the closet is made of 1/2″ plywood strips ripped at 6 inch width.
 It was so easy to do that one afternoon I came home from work and the Mr. had already built it and hung it.
 He had only been home an hour before me!
 (He’s talented like that :-))

 The mirror on the closet door was an added touch I couldn’t resist.
 I love how it contrasts with the rich stain on the wood door.
 The mirror is a Better Homes and Garden’s product I found at Walmart, but I don’t think it’s still available.
 I know you can find something similar though.